 This loving phrase is periodically the punch line for many teachers in the profession.
 I've always known that I loved teaching, but for me, the skill of teaching is closely tied to experiences of professional achievement and failures.
 Understanding how something works and how to teach them are separate, but equally necessary skills to be a well-rounded educator.
 Since becoming a college educator in 2019, I've had the unfortunate experience of teaching and making music through a global pandemic, pivoting to remote/online teaching, and now transitioning back to the classroom/studio within a short period of my career.
 While these experiences exposed many feelings of being an imposter, they did allow me an opportunity to dive deeper into why I enjoy teaching and composing.

 The years that come are going to force us to continue to question what it means to engage and "return or learn" from what we universally experienced.
-While we all had our own experience with the pandemic - some lost their jobs/careers, some where displaced, and some were able to navigate through with minimal damage - we were all traumatized by what happened; whether we understand that trauma, recognize it, or not.
-We must allow that into our teaching and embrace this change in mindset.
+While we all had our own lives within the pandemic - some lost their jobs/careers, some where displaced, and some were able to navigate through with minimal damage - we were all traumatized by what happened; whether we understand that trauma, recognize it, or not.
+We must allow that foundation into our teaching and embrace this change in mindset.

 Music is not a universal language.